thevikas/freelancer-billing/README.md

 To add a away ** between work and then repeat the last entry `gt away`

+To make new bill based on last calender month's work `gt -b -p projectName`

 It does not do anything else like make reports,etc (though I could).
 For that you can use the GUI gtimelog itself.